SalomePlatform/hexablock/doc/interactive.rst

 .. _interactive:

 #######################################################
-Using Hexablock with the Graphical User Interface (GUI)
+Using HexaBlock with the Graphical User Interface (GUI)
 #######################################################

-HEXABLOCK is a component of SALOME with an interactive part and has:
+HexaBlock is a component of SALOME with an interactive part and has:

 - its own menus and toolboxes,
 - its document zone to represent all kind of objects (vertices, hexahedral, etc.),